rb16b/Accelerate-Dev/README.md

 $ cd /home/user/Accelerate-Dev/dev-user-objects

-View vpa.yaml file first, then apply it to the rest-figths pod.
+View the vpa.yaml file first, then apply it to the rest-figths pod in your project ( dev-userX)

 $ oc apply -f vpa.yaml

 Check VPA infomration:

-Run $ oc
+Run $ oc describe vpa rest-fights-vpa

-VPA doesn't have recomendations at this point
+VPA doesn't have recommendations at this point

 ![](images/VPA-Deploy.png)

-After a while VPA will provide recomendations, however, those are based on idle state
+After a while, VPA will provide recommendations, however, those are based on the idle state

+Run oc describe vpa rest-fights-vpa

 ![](images/VPA-before-run.png)